ankoi0310/ankoi0310/README.md

 </p> -->

 # 👋 Hi, I'm Koi:
-🔭 I'm currently open for work on Software Engineer (Flutter Developer)🌱
+🔭 I'm currently open for work on Flutter Developer <br>🌱 I gonna have job interview tomorrow so I just update here to let you know haha

 ## 🌐 Socials: